If you’re a vegan, vegetarian, or plant-forward mama planning for a healthy plant-based pregnancy, then this guide is for you!

 - Sesame seeds

 Omega-3s are known as essential fatty acids, which means they need to be an essential part of daily eating in order to meet needs.
 It is important for brain and eye health, healthy pregnancy, and is associated with lower risk of cardiovascular disease, cramps associated with PMS, endometriosis, and other chronic diseases.

 There are three important types: alpha-linoleic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).

 ALA is abundant in plant-based foods, and pregnant women can meet their needs with 2 tbsp. of flaxseeds or chia seeds, 3 tbsp. hemp seeds, or about 1/4 cup walnuts per day.

 EPA and DHA are not considered essential because the body can convert ALA into EPA and DHA, however it is unclear how reliable and consistent this conversion is.
-Because adequate DHA is so important for fetal brain development, if you aren’t eating low-mercury fish two times per week, then it’s wise to take an algae-based DHA supplement of about 300mg per day.
+Also, it’s not clear whether baby can access this converted DHA.
+Baby may need a direct source instead.
+Because adequate DHA is so important for fetal brain development, if you aren’t eating low-mercury fish two times per week, then it’s wise to take an algae-based DHA supplement like Nordic Naturals of at least 200mg per day.